The Absolute Best Sci-Fi Movies on Netflix

-Science fiction movies are incredibly fun to watch.
-They explore weird ideas, make commentary on current issues and provide space for satire.
-But they're also the perfect spot for popcorn movies that let you shut your brain off for a couple of hours.
+Science fiction movies can explore strange ideas, comment on current issues, provide space for satire -- but they're also perfect popcorn movies that allow you to shut your brain off for a couple of hours.

 Terminator 2